7th March 2018

 From small boulders for learners to larger slabs for the more experienced, the beautiful Fontainebleau is fantastic for an adventure holiday.
 Surrounded by a peaceful pine forest, there are over 20,000 climbing routes to enjoy on a visit.
 The Trois Pignons area is extremely popular with both tourists and locals, its beautiful forest and sandstone boulders sat alongside white sandy beaches.

 The best time of year to go bouldering in Fontainebleau is Spring or Autumn, when there’s little chance of rain and good friction on the rocks.
 Most boulderers tend to travel at this time, so you can expect many people around you trying their hand at the same activity.
 Rock and Sun offer a three-day bouldering holiday for just £409 per person in the Spring.
 Here, you can develop your technique and improve your overall performance.
 This price includes three days instruction, three nights accommodation, and transport to and from the crags.
-If you’re travelling in April, you can get flights from London airports to Paris from as little as £36.00 each way.

 Located in a corner of the famous Alps are the Dolomites, a beautiful mountain range renowned for skiing in the winter and climbing throughout spring, autumn and summer.
 Offering towering peaks, strong rocks and a range of different routes, there’s something to suit everyone.